-9.8 Open Procedure
+10.6 Open Procedure

 - (a) In the open procedure, any interested Supplier may submit a tender in response to a contract notice.
-An open procedure may be used for contracts below and above the Public Contracts Regulations 2015 Threshold. - (b) Where the Public Contracts Regulations 2015 apply the minimum time limit for the receipt of tenders is 35 days from the date on which the contract notice is submitted.
-This can be shortened to 30 days where tenders may be submitted by electronic means. - (c) The invitation to tender shall be accompanied by information regarding the evaluation criteria to be used by the Authority. - (d) Where the Authority has published a prior information notice (PIN) which was not itself used as a means of calling for competition, the minimum time limit for the receipt of tenders, subject to specific conditions being met, may be shortened further.
-Advice should be sought from a suitably qualified person to ensure that conditions of the Public Contract Regulations 2015 are fulfilled.
+An open procedure may be used for contracts below and above the Procurement Act 2023 Threshold. - (b) Where the Procurement Act 2023 applies, the minimum time limit for the receipt of tenders is 25 days from the date on which the contract notice is submitted where tenders may be submitted by electronic means.